jw782cn/flutter_chatgpt_app/README.md

 The OpenAI API for providing the language model used in the app.
 The Flutter framework for making it easy to build beautiful and fast mobile apps.

+## TODO

+ *I may not continue do this, if you want to work on this project further, please keep in mind these bugs (updated 3/4/2023)*

+[ ] fix scroll down gestures to hide input keyboard

+[ ] when click send, messages can be pushed

+[ ] change UI settings (now it looks like andriod)

+[ ] fix typing box height (now it's fixed size, and the line will stretch vertically)

+[ ] other features than chatting... use your creative mind

+[ ] deploy to app store

 ## License
 You can use this project for your own further development!
-Happy Chatting!
+Happy developing and chatting!